Danvenrit/jegyzet-jegyzetek/_notes/infoemeltangol/Transfiguration and decoding.md

 	6. The hexadecimal representation of the decimal number is obtained by writing the remainders obtained from the bottom-up.
 	- Here's an example to convert the decimal number 137 to hexadecimal:
 		1. 137 ÷ 16 = 8 remainder 9 (Write down 9)
+			- to get back the remainder, do this.
+				- for example 137 / 16 = 8.5625
+				- subtract the integer 8, you get 5625
+				- now multiply back this number by 16
+				- you get 9, now you have the remainder
-		2. 8 ÷ 16 = 0 remainder 8 (Write down 8)
+		1. 8 ÷ 16 = 0 remainder 8 (Write down 8)
-		3. The remainders obtained are 8 and 9.
+		2. The remainders obtained are 8 and 9.
 Therefore, the decimal number 137 is equivalent to the hexadecimal number 89.
 	- It's important to note that if any of the remainders obtained in the process is greater than 9, it is represented using letters in hexadecimal.
 For example, 10 is represented as 'A', 11 as 'B', and so on.

 - **Converting from hexadecimal to decimal**